Pythonaire/FakeGatoHistory/README.md

 see  <https://github.com/simont77/fakegato-history> for limitation and examples.

-You need to add service and characteristics into pyhap/ressources. (see history.py)
+You need to add service and characteristics into pyhap/ressources. (see history.py).
+Same, if you plan to use self designed sensor/actor units.

 for a quick test, in your accessory class, add: